acortell3/archaeoriddle/README.md

 #### P5 by Daniel Hromada

-> The author used a qualitative analysis to infer hostility between Poppy-chewers and Rabbit-skinners by comparing the shorter settlement persistence of Rabbit-sinner in the region Poppy-chewers exist, separated by a sea, to its persistence in other regions under equal conditions.
+> The author used a qualitative analysis to infer hostility between Poppy-chewers and Rabbit-skinners by comparing the shorter settlement persistence of Rabbit-skinners in the region where Poppy-chewers exist, separated by a sea, to its persistence in other regions under equal conditions.

 **Source:** [here](https://zenodo.org/records/14207474) and [here](http://dx.doi.org/10.13140/RG.2.2.10753.47207)